evgenyneu/quagga/README.md

 ## List files

-`quagga` can list files that would be included in the prompt without combining them.
+`quagga` provides a quick way to see the list of files that would be included in the prompt without combining them.

 ### Show file paths